1st Oct 2018

 A more recent year-long ‘Stand Up to Work’ study conducted by Steelcase concluded with similar findings, stating that overall “height adjustable workstations help productivity, concentration and improve overall health”, even outside of the workplace.

-You can find out more about Steelcase’s cutting-edge workplace furniture here.
+Find out more about Steelcase’s cutting-edge workplace furniture.

 Be agile and get creative with your space